Sir Cuthbert Quilter, 2nd Baronet

 was an English Conservative Party politician.

 Quilter was the son of the Liberal politician Sir William Quilter, 1st Baronet (1841–1911).
+His younger brother was the composer Roger Quilter.

 He was commissioned a second-lieutenant of the Suffolk Yeomanry (The Duke of York's Own Loyal Suffolk Hussars) on 26 March 1902.

-He commissioned a house designed by Detmar Blow, and built in South Street, Mayfair, London, in 1902-1903.
-It was later the home of Lord Dunglass, the birthplace of Sir Alec Douglas-Home, and the home of Dame Barbara Cartland.
+He commissioned a house designed by Detmar Blow, and built in South Street, Mayfair, London, in 1902–1903.
+It was later the home of Lord Dunglass, the birthplace of Alec Douglas-Home, and the home of Dame Barbara Cartland.